h3bzzz/portzcanning/README.md

 ## Conclusion

-This port scanner project demonstrates Zig's potential as a systems programming language.
-The combination of memory safety, explicit error handling, and zero-cost abstractions provides a compelling alternative to traditional systems languages while maintaining the performance characteristics demanded by network programming applications.
+This port scanner project got me a little closer to understanding Zig's potential as a systems programming language, coming from Golang.
+I feel very at home with the simplicity in the syntax.

-The development journey revealed both the maturity and the evolving nature of Zig's ecosystem, making it an excellent choice for systems engineers who value explicitness, performance, and safety in equal measure.
+Curious to see what the new compiler will bring to the table.